Tahini In Sourdough. Why Not?

 - Feed your starter using 1:2:2 (starter:flour:water) ratio.
 Cover loosely and let it rise until it tripled in size, around 5-6 hours.

-- In a large mixing bowl, mix flour and water until everything (except maple syrup and tahini) is incorporated into a dough.
+- In a large mixing bowl, mix flour and water until everything is incorporated into a dough.
 Cover and let it rest for 1 hour.

 - Mixing the Dough & Bulk Fermentation